Bias-Variance Tradeoff of Matching Prior to Difference-in-Differences When Parallel Trends is Violated: Proofs of Theoretical Results in Section

 \subsection{Proof of Lemma \ref{Lemma 4.1}}

-Before presenting the proof, we first verist the expected values of generalized DiD estimators and generalized matched DiD estimators, either matched on observed covariates or both observed covariates and pre-treatment outcomes, proposed by \cite{ham2024benefits}.
-Given the model and the balanced panel setting, using the above two-way fixed effects model for estimation, one would obtain
+Before presenting the proof, we first revisit the (limiting) expected values of generalized DiD estimators and generalized matching DiD estimators, either matched on observed covariates or both observed covariates and pre-treatment outcomes, proposed by \cite{ham2024benefits}.
+This could also be shown by just changing $Y_{i,T-1}$ to the stacked multi pre-treatment outcomes $\bar{Y}_{i,0:(T-1)}$ in Theorem \ref{Thm: Consistency of DiD and Matching DiD Estimators}, and the proof strategy in Appendix \ref{Appendix A} follows.

 where $\boldsymbol{Y}^{\mathbf{T}}_i = (Y_{i,0}, \cdots, Y_{i,T-1})$ represents the collection of all pre-treatment outcomes.